timescale/docs/getting-started/services.md

 ---
-title: Get started with Timescale
+title: Timescale services
-excerpt: Get started with your first Timescale instance
+excerpt: Sign up for Timescale and create your first service
 products: [cloud]
 ---